 Failure to replace a dirty cabin air filter will block air flowing into the vehicle, which reduces cooling and heating.
-It is a easy low cost fix.
+It is an easy, low-cost fix.

-Below are the steps to replace it along with pictures.
-A video is at the bottom of the page for a visual walk through.
+Below are the steps to replace it, along with pictures.
+A video is at the bottom of the page for a visual walk-through if needed.

 How to Replace Cabin Air Filter 2013 Honda Accord

-2… At the back of the glove box push in on the sides and it will drop down
+- At the back of the glove box, push in on the sides, and it will drop down.

-3… At the right side there is a lever push it down and the glove box will open up completely.
+- On the right side, there is a lever; push it down, and the glove box will open up fully.

-6… Check the new filter for the air flow direction.
+- Check the new Filter for the airflow direction.
 It will need to point down.

-8… After the filter is in snap back in the clip and glove box.
+- After the filter is in snap back reattach the glove box.